frlender/dendrox-util/README.md

 ## DendroX-Util

-Utility functions to create JSON input for the DendroX app.
+Packages to create JSON input for the DendroX app.

 Code for demonstration can be found in the demo folder.